View Document

 ⦁ Selection, recruitment and employment processes.

-⦁ Clinical placement orientation and induction.
+⦁ Clinical placement and Staff orientation and induction.

 ⦁ The scope of clinical practice referred to by a regulatory body.